maxritter/diy-thermocam-website/src/pages/build-your-own.md

 ![](https://cdn.forestry.io/res2/wm8Gedj5PRK9fhqtgxCIa2mD608oAnoixwbw-FK1R4Y/fit/512/512/sm/0/aHR0cHM6Ly9hcHAu/Zm9yZXN0cnkuaW8v/cmFpbHMvYWN0aXZl/X3N0b3JhZ2UvYmxv/YnMvZXlKZmNtRnBi/SE1pT25zaWJXVnpj/MkZuWlNJNklrSkJh/SEJDUmxWU1VWRXdQ/U0lzSW1WNGNDSTZi/blZzYkN3aWNIVnlJ/am9pWW14dllsOXBa/Q0o5ZlE9PS0tNjcx/YjE3MmYyODU2Zjk4/NjYyN2YwY2UzNzFm/YmI4NmVmNjhjMzcw/YS80NS5qcGc)

+If you want to, you can put the **Lepton Enclosure Protector** on top of the cutout in the middle of the backside where the Lepton resides.
+When attached, it can be moved to the top so the Lepton is protected during transportation of the device.

 #### 44.

 Finally, follow the instruction [**here**](https://github.com/maxritter/DIY-Thermocam/tree/master/Software/Firmware%20Updater) to flash the newest firmware to the device.
 You can find the latest firmware release [**here**](https://github.com/maxritter/DIY-Thermocam/releases).